xem/miniBook/README.md

 - You can use HTML entities to replace any characters.
 - The decompression must be happen in the browser, without any user input, and use a reasonable amount of time (<30 min) and memory (<4GB) on a modern computer.
 - You CAN use gzip (or concurrent) compression algorithms, other charsets than UTF-8, binary packing, neural network...
-- You CAN use temporary elements (text, canvas...), but need to remove them from the DOM afterwards.
+- You CAN use temporary elements (text, canvas...), but need to hide them or remove them from the DOM at the end.
 - You can NOT perform network queries or read any file that's not present in your folder.
 - You can NOT use any browser extension, or the built-in spellchecker.
 - Your score is the total size, in bytes, of the file(s) present in your folder.